CNES/DOI-server/server/src/site/markdown/architecture.md

 > **Area:** describes the set of scenarios and/or use cases that represent some significant, central functionality of the system.
 Describes the actors and use cases for the system, this view presents the needs of the user and is elaborated further at the design level to describe discrete flows and constraints in more detail.
 This domain vocabulary is independent of any processing model or representational syntax (i.e. XML).

-> **Related Artifacts:** Use-Case Model, Use-Case documents

 ### Logical view
 > **Audience:** Designers.

 > **Area:** Functional Requirements: describes the design's object model.
 Also describes the most important use-case realizations and business requirements of the system including interface and operation definitions.

-> **Related Artifacts:** Design model

 ### Data view
 > **Audience:** Data specialists, Database administrators

 > **Area:** Persistence: describes the architecturally significant persistent elements in the data model as well as how data flows through the system.

-> **Related Artifacts:** Data model.

 ### Deployment view
 > **Audience:** Deployment managers.

 > **Area:** Topology: describes the mapping of the software onto the hardware and shows the system's distributed aspects.
 Describes potential deployment structures, by including known and anticipated deployment scenarios in the architecture we allow the implementers to make certain assumptions on network performance, system interaction and so forth.

-> **Related Artifacts:** Deployment model.

 ## 3. Architectural Goals and Constraints <a name="arch_const"/>
 This section describes the software requirements and objectives that have some significant impact on the architecture

 ### 3.1 License <a name="arch_license"/>
-The DOI-server will be open source under the LGPLV3 license.
+The DOI-server is open source under the LGPLV3 license.

 ### 3.2 Languages <a name="arch_lang"/>
-The DOI-server will be written in JAVA, the GUI in HTML/JavaScript and the different client libraries to consume the DOI-server API will be written in JAVA and python
+The DOI-server is written in JAVA, the GUI in HTML/JavaScript and the different client libraries to consume the DOI-server API are written in JAVA and python

 ### 3.3 Persistence <a name="arch_persis"/>
-Data persistence will be addressed using any relational databases.
-By default, an implementation of PostgreSQL database will be used.
+Data persistence is addressed using any relational databases.
+By default, an implementation of PostgreSQL database is used.

 ### 3.4 Authentication <a name="arch_auth"/>
-The authentication will be addressed using an LDAP by default.
+The authentication is addressed using an LDAP by default.
 Others systems could be used.
 Authentication could be performed by providing a username/password or a token.
 A token could be revoked by the registered user or the amdinistrator.

 ### 3.5 Changes <a name="arch_changes"/>